राम

 अजपा जपणें उलट प्राणाचा | येथेंही मनाचा निर्धारु असे || ३ ||

-The ajapa-japa - the involuntary chant of the breath - even here, the mind's determination is needed.
+The ajapa-japa, the involuntary chant of the breath: even here, the mind's determination is needed.

 Dnyaneshwar has honored the crowd of tattvas and declared the Name supreme.
 Now he names his most formidable opponent: the ajapa japa, the involuntary chant that the breath itself performs with every cycle.
 This is the crown jewel of his own yogic lineage, the most refined and nearly effortless practice available.
-And even this, he says quietly, still requires the mind's determination.
+And even this, he says, still requires the mind's determination.
 Even the chant that chants itself needs someone watching.
 Wherever the mind must hold its resolve, effort creeps in.
 The Name alone operates beyond that seam.

 This verse is for the one who has tasted effortlessness and then lost it.
 Perhaps a moment arrived unbidden when everything went still, the breath moving on its own, a peace that required nothing.
 And in the instant the mind reached for it, saying "let me hold this," it vanished.
 Dnyaneshwar understands.
 He is not dismissing your experience.
 He is pointing past it, to the Name that does not need your mind's cooperation to do its work.